Link Search Menu Expand Document

 Dean Wampler

 In Generative AI: Should We Say Goodbye to Deterministic Testing?
-Dean Wampler summarizes the work of this project.
-After posting the link to the slides, he and Adrian Cockcroft discussed lessons learned at Netflix.
+Dean Wampler (one of this project’s contributors) summarizes the work of this project.
+After posting the link to the slides, Dean and Adrian Cockcroft discussed lessons learned at Netflix, which have informed this project’s content.

 EleutherAI